JetBrains/kotlin/INTEROP.md

 it is not possible to get pointer to function that receives or returns structs by value.

+If the callback doesn't run in the main thread it is mandatory to init the konan runtime by calling `konan.initRuntimeIfNeeded()`.

 #### Passing user data to callbacks ####

 Often C APIs allow passing some user data to callbacks.
 Such data is usually